 There was a misunderstanding about earthworm in the old scriptures.
-Many people believe worms as expression of lush, covetousness, greed, selfishness, destruction, putrefaction, weakness, and humiliation.
+Many people believe worms as expression of lust, covetousness, greed, selfishness, destruction, putrefaction, weakness, and humiliation.
 Most of them referred to the larva of beetles (grubs) or moths (caterpillars) as a pest and larva of flies (maggots) which eat directly the fresh flesh.
 This misunderstanding continues as the practical guides for composting-vermicomposting usually mention that earthworms don’t eat pre- composted meat waste.

 Actually all earthworms are saprovores or decomposers and they eat dirt!
 The nutrition they eat comes from things in soil, such as decaying roots and leaves.
 They eat living microorganisms such as nematodes, protozoans, rotifers, bacteria, fungi in soil.
 In addition, earthworms will also get nutrition from the decomposing remains of other animals through the beneficial soil microorganisms (saprotrophic nutrition).